zx8754/zx8754.github.io/_posts/2009-03-09-Hints-and-Tips-for-SAP-TERP101e.md

-Monday, 9 March 2009
+---
+layout: post

-Hints and Tips for SAP TERP10/1e
+title: Hints and Tips for SAP TERP10/1e
+---

 Here are some of the hints and tips for exam on SAP TERP10 or TERP1e from the lecturer who occasionally makes fun of SAP which makes the lecture worth attending.
 I will try to give you the essence of four pages of hints.
 I do not think the lecturer minds me sharing these as he didn’t wish to put his name on these hints.

-Manuals: go through the manuals and remove any blank pages – there are a dozen if not 200 pages.
+**Manuals**: go through the manuals and remove any blank pages – there are a dozen if not 200 pages.
 E.g. remove section headings, take out blank exercise pages… if you have taken out these pages you will find that the manuals halve in size and are much less daunting.

-Revision: the exam is entirely based on the textual materials in the manuals so you can forget about audio-visuals and online Flash based demonstrations.
+**Revision**: the exam is entirely based on the textual materials in the manuals so you can forget about audio-visuals and online Flash based demonstrations.
 Also there are no questions on navigation.

 There are two types of questions based either on factual recall or analysis which goes behind it.
 ERP Basics ask for one or more elements of SAP NetWeaver a.k.a The Fridge: the four elements are easier to remember with PIPA – people, information, process and application.